isaacbernat/presentations/rhythm/final.md

 - When practising an ensemble piece one may want a more realistic accompaniment
 - A more complex or realistic **base line** could be useful

+# That's nice, what more can there be?

 ---

 # 3.3 Visual patterns